sarbjotrandhawa/HplusApp/README.md

 Completed a String MVC application named as a HPlussApp helps to find products in the company Inventory.
-User can create register, login and find the products as their desires.
+User can create register, login and check the availabity of products.

 FrontEnd: JSP, CSS
 Backend: Java, SpringBoot, Spring MVC, JPA, Hibernate